Alfie Chang: Walsall (loan)

 With the aim of playing regular first-team football, Chang joined League Two club Walsall on 3 February 2025 on loan for the rest of the season.

 Bristol Rovers (loan)

 On 1 September 2025, Chang signed a season long loan deal with League Two club Bristol Rovers with an option to buy.
-On 6 September, he made his debut in a 3–2 victory over Newport County, assisting the third goal to cap off an impressive performance.
+On 6 September, he made his debut in a 3–2 victory over Newport County, assisting the third goal to cap off an impressive performance..
+On 6 January 2026, Chang’s loan was terminated.

+Walsall

+On 30 January 2026, Chang had his Birmingham City contract terminated by mutual consent, returning to Walsall on a permanent deal until the end of the season.